 find out about government-funded loans

-If you’re looking to study for a degree, then you could consider applying for a government-funded loan…
+If you’re looking to study for a degree, you could consider applying for a government-funded loan.

 Tuition fee loans

 Tuition fee loans are for exactly what you might guess; they cover the cost of your tuition.
-These are paid directly to your course provider so you don’t have to pay your tuition up front.
-You won’t have to pay tuition fee loans back until you finish your degree, and not until your income reaches a certain threshold.
+These are paid directly to your course provider, so you don’t have to pay your tuition up front.

-Whether or not you’re eligible for a tuition fee loan depends on a wide range of circumstances, including where you’re studying, as well as personal circumstances like your nationality and whether or not you have served or are currently serving in the armed forces.
+Whether or not you’re eligible for a tuition fee loan (and how much you can get) depends on a wide range of factors, including what course you’re studying and if you’ve studied a higher education qualification before, as well as personal circumstances like your nationality.

-To find out more about tuition fee loans, including whether or not you’re eligible for one, you can take a look at the student finance section of the government website.
+To find out more about tuition fee loans, including whether or not you’re eligible for one, take a look at the student finance section of the government website.

 Maintenance loans

-You might not only need financial support when it comes to paying your tuition, but also in regard to living expenses such as travel, accommodation, and groceries.
+You might not only need financial support when it comes to paying your tuition, but also for living expenses such as travel, accommodation, and groceries.
 In this case, it’s worth seeing if you’re entitled to a maintenance loan to help cover costs like these.

 Whether or not you’re eligible for a maintenance loan – and how much you’re eligible for – depends on a wide range of factors.
 Some of the most influential of these are your household income, where you live, where you’re studying, and your age.